Menu

 What's actually in it

-Polystyrene is the plastic used in Styrofoam takeout boxes, disposable cups, meat and produce trays, egg cartons, and food packaging.
-It's cheap and lightweight, which is why it's been used in food service for decades.
-But it sheds microplastics constantly, especially when it contacts hot, oily, or acidic food.
+Polystyrene is used in foam takeout boxes, foam cups, meat trays, egg cartons, and some food packaging.
+It can shed tiny plastic particles, especially when it touches hot, oily, or acidic food.

 What the research says